 Fall Protection Online Training

 Any person working at elevations is required to be trained in fall protection safety.

 Worksite Safety’s universal Fall Protection Certification program has been developed in accordance with federal and provincial legislations as safety training for workplaces across Canada (with the exception of Newfoundland).

-This courses consists of 12 chapters and a final exam.
+This course consists of 12 chapters and a final exam.
 Once you pass your exam, you may print your certificates of completion (wallet & wall sized).
 Training may be paused or resumed at any time, is fully narrated, and includes interactive exercises to ensure understanding of course content.

 |Average Duration: 4.5 Hours|

 |Printable Certificate Upon Completion|

 |Valid for 3 Years*|